syncfusion/blazor-docs/src/common/common/custom-resource-generator.md

 1. Navigate to the Custom Resource Generator (CRG) application at [`CRG`](https://blazor.syncfusion.com/crg).

-2. Type the required component name in the search bar and select the checkbox.
+2. Type the required component name in the search bar, and then select the checkbox.
 The dependency of the selected component is resolved in the application itself, so you do not need to choose each dependent component manually.

     ![Search and select Syncfusion Blazor UI components](images/search-non-injectable.png)

-3. Click the expand icon and select the required features for the specific set of components.
+3. Click the expand icon, and then select the required features for the specific set of components.

     ![Select feature-based script in the supported components](images/select-injectable-module.png)